Signs and symptoms of worm infestation

 - Bloated stomach or belly - This is another common symptom of worms, often seen in puppies who contract worms from their mother.

 - Weakness, increased appetite, constant hunger and weight loss - If your dog has worms, the worms are stealing your dog's nutrition.
 Your dog may be weak or constantly hungry, and in severe cases, may be losing weight.
+If your dog is showing these symptoms you need to seek advice from your vet to manage treatment

 When your dog is at risk